|Revision Date:||March 30, 2010|

 A. USC Aiken uses the Best Key Lock System.
 The system consists of individual lock keys, sub-masters, and masters.
 Keys are made and managed by the Operations Department.
 Keys are distributed and collected by the USC Aiken Maintenance Division.

-A. Keys being issued to full-time faculty and staff must be picked-up from and returned to the Maintenance Division, Room 105 in the Supply and Maintenance Building on Monday, Wednesday and Friday between the hours of 1:00 and 4:00 PM.
+A. Keys being issued to full-time faculty and staff must be picked-up from and returned to the Maintenance Division at the Facilities and Auxiliary Services Building (650 Trolley Line Road, Graniteville SC) on Monday, Wednesday and Friday between the hours of 1:00 and 4:00 PM.
 The Maintenance Division will maintain a file of key request forms documenting keys issued and returned.
 The file will document the key number, what the key is for, who received/returned the key, the signature of the person being issued/returning the key and date, and the signature of the Maintenance Division representative validating the return.

-2. Unit/Department Heads will request, sign for and be responsible for keys that are to be used by part-time employees and students that require a key to effectively perform their duties.
+C. Issuing Keys to students, part-time employees and adjunct faculty is strongly discouraged.
+However, Unit/Department Heads can request, sign for and be responsible for keys that are to be used by part-time employees and students that require a key to effectively perform their duties.
 A Unit/Department file, (like the one maintained by the Maintenance Division for full time faculty and staff), should be used to document part-time employee or student key status.

 III.
 Key Returns.